flyteorg/flyte/rsts/deployment/configuration/auth_setup.rst

       4. Note down the `Issuer URI`; this will be used for all the ``baseUrl`` settings in the Flyte config.
       5. Go to `Scopes`, click `Add Scope`.
       6. Set the name to `all` (required) and check `Required` under the **User consent** option.
-      7. Uncheck the `Block services from requesting this scope` option.
+      7. Uncheck the `Block services from requesting this scope` option and save your changes.
-      8. Click **Save**.
-      9. Add another scope, named `offline`.
+      8. Add another scope, named `offline`.
 Check both the `Required` and `Include in public metadata` options.
-      10 Uncheck the `Block services from requesting this scope` option.
+      9 Uncheck the `Block services from requesting this scope` option.
-      11. Click **Save**.
+      10. Click **Save**.
-      12. Go to  **Access Policies**, click **Add New Access Policy**.
+      11. Go to  **Access Policies**, click **Add New Access Policy**.
 Enter a name and description and enable **Assign to** -  `All clients`.
-      13. Add a rule to the policy with the default settings (you can fine-tune these later).
+      12. Add a rule to the policy with the default settings (you can fine-tune these later).
-      14. Navigate back to the **Applications** section.
+      13. Navigate back to the **Applications** section.
-      15. Create an integration for `flytectl`; it should be created with the `OIDC - OpenID Connect` sign-on method, and the `Native Application` type.
+      14. Create an integration for `flytectl`; it should be created with the `OIDC - OpenID Connect` sign-on method, and the `Native Application` type.
-      16. Add ``http://localhost:53593/callback`` to the sign-in redirect URIs.
+      15. Add ``http://localhost:53593/callback`` to the sign-in redirect URIs.
 The other options can remain as default.
-      17. Assign this integration to any Okta users or groups who should be able to use the `flytectl`` tool.
+      16. Assign this integration to any Okta users or groups who should be able to use the `flytectl`` tool.
-      18. Note down the **Client ID**; there will not be a secret.
+      17. Note down the **Client ID**; there will not be a secret.
-      19. Create an integration for `flytepropeller`; it should be created with the `OIDC - OpenID Connect` sign-on method and `Web Application` type.
+      18. Create an integration for `flytepropeller`; it should be created with the `OIDC - OpenID Connect` sign-on method and `Web Application` type.
-      20. Check the `Client Credentials` option under **Client acting on behalf of itself**.
+      19. Check the `Client Credentials` option under **Client acting on behalf of itself**.
-      21. This app does not need a specific redirect URI; nor does it need to be assigned to any users.
+      20. This app does not need a specific redirect URI; nor does it need to be assigned to any users.
-      22. Note down the **Client ID** and **Client secret**; you will need these later.
+      21. Note down the **Client ID** and **Client secret**; you will need these later.
-      23. Take note of the `Issuer URI`` for your Authorization Server.
+      22. Take note of the `Issuer URI`` for your Authorization Server.
 It will be used as the baseURL parameter in the Helm chart

       You should have three integrations total - one for the web interface (flyteconsole), one for `flytectl`, and one for `flytepropeller`.